 Examples.
 Tina has two children, both born before 6.4.2017.
-Tina would get two 'child elements' - one for £315.00 per month and one for £269.58 per month.
+Tina would get two 'child elements' - one for £333.33 per month and one for £287.92 per month.
 Salma has two children, one born before 6.4.2017 and one born after this date.
-Salma would get two 'child elements' - one for £315.00 per month and one for £269.58 per month.
+Salma would get two 'child elements' - one for £333.33 per month and one for £287.92 per month.

 John has two children both born after 6.4.2017.
-John will get two 'child elements'- each for £269.58 per month.
+John will get two 'child elements'-each for £287.92 per month.

-If the claimant has a disabled child (e.g. a child who is getting Disability Living Allowance or Personal Independence Payment) then an extra £146.31 per month or £456.89 per month can be awarded.
+If the claimant has a disabled child (e.g. a child who is getting Disability Living Allowance or Personal Independence Payment) then an extra £156.11 per month or £487.58 per month can be awarded.
 Do seek further information and advice as necessary.

 Two Child Rule: New rules now mean that since 6.4.2017 people may only get a Child Element for a maximum of up to two children unless the children were born before this date.
 Therefore, if a family has three children and all are born prior to 6.4.2017 then they will get a Child Element for each child.

-However, if a family has three children and one was born after 6.4.2017 then they will only receive two Child Elements unless the third child may be exempted from this rule e.g. because they were born as a result of rape or non-consensual intercourse.
+However, if a family has three children and one was born after 6.4.2017 then they will only receive two Child Elements unless the third child may be exempted from this rule e.g. because they were born as a result of rape or non-consensual intercourse or are children from a multiple birth.

 C. Sickness for Work / Carers Monthly

-LCW ElementLCWRA Element £146.31 £390.06
+- LCW Element - LCWRA Element £156.11 £416.19

-- Carer Flement £185 86
+- Carer Element £198.31

 If the person (and/or their partner) is disabled and has been assessed as having 'limited capability for work' (LCW) or 'limited capability for work-related activity' (LCWRA), then an extra amount may be awarded in recognition of this.
-However, the 'limited capability for work element' may only be paid if the person was getting Universal Credit prior to 3.4.2017.
+However, the 'limited capability for work element' may only be paid if the person had an assessment of 'limited capability for work' and was getting Universal Credit prior to 3.4.2017 or they have transferred from Income-related ESA on to Universal Credit and their award of Income-related ESA included the 'work-related activity component'.